viq/mcollective-salt-vagrant/README.md

 Checks that are installed on this Vagrant setup are *check_load*, *check_disks* and *check_swap*.

 More information about the nrpe plugin: [GitHub](https://github.com/puppetlabs/mcollective-nrpe-agent#readme)

+Salt in theory does have _nagios module_: [nagios module](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.nagios.html)
+Unfortunately there’s an open bug report which makes it unusable in this environment: [bug #10796](https://github.com/saltstack/salt/issues/10796)

 ### Network wide *pgrep*